emaphp/eMapper/README.md

 <br/>
 #####Recursive associations

 There are some scenarios in which an entity is associated to itself in more than one way.
-In this example we'll introduce the *Category* entity class to explore in detail this type of associations.
+In this example we'll introduce the *Category* entity class to explore in detail these type of associations.

 ```php
 namespace Acme;